reach-sh/reach-lang/docs/src/changelog/index.md

 Version 0.1.10 is the current Reach release candidate version.

++ 2022/04/26: Add support for calling `{!rsh} API`s multiple times in a program.
++ 2022/04/26: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.
 + 2022/04/22: Added `--verify-fail-once` flag to @{seclink("ref-usage-compile")} to only print the first verification failure produced by a program.
 + 2022/04/19: Added `{!js} withDisconnect` and `{!js} disconnect` to help participant frontends disconnect early from a contract.
 + 2022/04/18: Added `{!rsh} Contract.addressEq`.